Ira C. Kepford

 Ira Cassius Kepford (May 29, 1919 – January 19, 1987) was an American flying ace of World War II who served with a land-based unit of the United States Navy.
 In 76 days of combat flying with the VF-17 "Jolly Rogers," he was credited with shooting down 16 enemy aircraft.
 At the close of his combat service in April 1944, Kepford was the Navy's leading ace.

 Kepford first made headlines in local papers as a promising high school football player.
 He went on to become a starting halfback for Northwestern University before signing up as a Navy reservist in anticipation of World War II.
-Kepford ultimately attained the rank of Lieutenant Commander before his discharge from the Navy and his entrance into the private sector.
+Kepford attained the rank of lieutenant commander before his discharge from the Navy and his entrance into the private sector.
 He worked his way up from trainee at a Liggett Drug Company store to President of the company, retiring in 1960.
 Kepford died in 1987, aged 67.

 Early life

-Ira C. Kepford was born on May 29, 1919 in Harvey, Illinois.
+Ira C. Kepford was born on May 29, 1919, in Harvey, Illinois.
 He grew up in Muskegon, Michigan, and attended Muskegon High School.
 In 1937 he was selected as an All-State athlete and as captain of the high school football team, which he led to an undefeated 9–0 season and state title victory.

 "Ike" Kepford continued to play football at the collegiate level at Northwestern University, where he enrolled in the university's Dental School and picked up an interest in aeronautics.
 He served as one of two starting halfbacks on the Wildcats football team.
 Convinced that war was coming and that he would be drafted, Kepford enlisted in the United States Navy Reserve.
 He publicly "signed up" during the halftime ceremony of the season's final game on November 22, 1941.

 World War II

-On April 29, 1942 Kepford was appointed aviation cadet, and by November 5, 1942 he earned his wings.
+On April 29, 1942, Kepford was appointed aviation cadet, and by November 5, 1942, he earned his wings.
 His first operational assignment was to John Blackburn's VF-17 "Jolly Rogers" squadron.
 "Blackburn's Irregulars" earned a reputation as troublemakers at NAS Norfolk, where the men actively sought to sharpen their skills against servicemen in other branches of the military.
 Notably, Kepford engaged in a dogfight directly over the town of Norfolk with against a United States Army Air Forces (USAAF) pilot flying a P-51 Mustang.
 Tension brought about by such antics expedited the squadron's move to Manteo, where they completed training.

 Unlike other carrier groups at the time, the Jolly Rogers were flying in the newly adopted Vought F4U Corsair.
 This led to problems with their scheduled deployment.
 Because other squadrons on Essex-class aircraft carriers were flying the Grumman F6F Hellcat, Navy planners feared parts would not be readily available for regular repair and maintenance of the squadron's aircraft.
 As a result, instead of serving with the rest of Air Group 17 aboard USS Bunker Hill, VF-17 was sent to the New Georgia where United States Marine Corps fighter pilots were already operating the Corsair.